Share

 Our Innovation

 CytoSorbents’ technology represents an advanced approach to hemoadsorption — and it all starts with a bead.
-All our solutions are based on a proprietary, biocompatible, and highly porous polymer bead platform, designed to adsorb selected substances from blood or plasma that, at excessive levels, may be harmful to the body.
+All our solutions are based on a proprietary, biocompatible, and highly porous polymer bead platform, designed to adsorb selected substances from whole blood that, at excessive levels, may be harmful to the body.

 CytoSorbents’ advanced bead technology – based on beads no larger than grains of salt – is ISO 10993 certified for biocompatibility and hemocompatibility.